hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

                 poptype vdd
         end

-This highlighted lines specify the basis set, QM method, the mixed precision (most effiecint way), and at the end set the flag for computing the vdd charges.
+These highlighted lines specify the basis set, QM method, the mixed precision (most effiecint way), and at the end set the flag for computing the vdd charges.
 You can do a lot more here, if you know TeraChem_ and wanna compute any other properties, use this template file.
 The run time flags like number of GPUs, memory etc should be specified in the below amber ".in" file.
 Here, is the content of the :file:`tutorial/pre-processing/mdin/qmmm-sys-vdd-chrg.in`

 .. code-block::
-        :emphasize-lines: 17,27,28,29,30,31,32,33,34
+        :emphasize-lines: 17,27,28,29,30,31,32,33,34,35
         :caption: Amber mdin file to run TeraChem_ as an external QM package to compute the CM5 charges

         298K constant temp QMMMMD